rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 woker and jupyter pods are required to use the same image.
 This ensures that dask scheduler and worker versions match.

-`*.env` is required as of release 22.08 as a workaround for limitations in the image.
+`*.env` is required as of current rlease as a workaround for limitations in the image.
 May be removed in the future.

 `worker.resources` exlicitly requests GPU for each worker pod,